spothq/cryptocurrency-icons/.github/ISSUE_TEMPLATE.md

 Either embed the logo as a ZIP file or link to somewhere we can download it.

-Ensure the SVG file is a proper vector file and not just embedding a PNG file.
+Ensure the SVG file is a proper vector file and not just embedding a PNG/JPEG file.
+If the SVG source contains `data:image/png;base64`/`data:image/jpeg;base64` or its size is larger than 100 KB, it's not a valid vectorized SVG file.
 -->

 Currency name: